asadomsk/KV62TelegramBot/README.md

 <img src = "Images/trains.jpg" width =400>

 ##  Reasons for using this Telegram Bot
 The idea is to create a combined mobile assistant for quickly and easily performing frequently used searches on different internet sites and for various fields of activity.
-Typical applications would be weather forecast and train timetables, translator, etc., to save time.
+Typical activities would be weather forecast and train timetables, translator, etc., to save time.
 It should be a really effective personal mobile assistant.

 ## Build status